m-cain/mnemo/memory-bank/progress.md

 ## Known Issues

 - No home selection UI implemented (currently using a placeholder)
-- Missing validation in item forms
+- Incomplete validation in some forms
 - UI is not fully responsive on all screen sizes
 - No error recovery strategy for failed API calls